mrudhulacs/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm

 1.Import all the necessary libraries.

-2.Read the dataset and extract the feature and target variable 3.Split the dataset into training and testing sets 4.Train the Linear Regression model and make predictions 5.Calculate Error metrics
+2.Read the dataset and extract the feature and target variable.

+3.Split the dataset into training and testing sets.

+4.Train the Linear Regression model and make predictions.

+5.Calculate Error metrics.

 6.Visualise the training set results.